mattiadurso/keypoints_factory/README.md

 #### **DeDoDe**
 - **[Paper](https://arxiv.org/abs/2308.08479)**: Johan Edstedt, Georg Bökman, Mårten Wadenbäck & Michael Felsberg — *DeDoDe: Detect, Don’t Describe — Describe, Don’t Detect for Local Feature Matching* (arXiv 2023)
 - **[Implementation](https://github.com/Parskatt/DeDoDe)**: Parskatt’s GitHub repository with code, training scripts, and pretrained weights.
 - **Note:** Both -B and -G descriptor models proposed in the paper are available.
+Repeatability results might slighly change since -G expects images to have edges multple of 14.

 #### **ALIKED**
 - **[Paper](https://arxiv.org/abs/2304.03608)**: Xiaoming Zhao et al. — *ALIKED: A Lighter Keypoint and Descriptor Extraction Network via Deformable Transformation* (2023)
 - **[Implementation](https://github.com/Shiaoming/ALIKED)**: Shiaoming’s GitHub repo for the Python version.

 ## Supported Benchmarks

 After downloading the target methods, verifying that the wrapper exists and runs correctly, and downloading the benchmark data, the following benchmarks are supported:

-#### Graz High Resolution Benchmark
+### Graz High Resolution Benchmark
 The **Graz High-Resolution Benchmark (HRB)** is a dataset for evaluating feature extractors and reconstruction models under high-resolution conditions, where compute and memory limits are most stressed.
 It contains six urban scenes recorded in 4K at 30 fps (sampled at 1 fps) using pre-calibrated cameras.
 Sparse reconstructions built with COLMAP achieved a mean reprojection error of \~0.97 px across 1.3M 3D points.
 After pruning view graphs and filtering pairs, the final benchmark includes 1,866 images and 4,413 image pairs.
-HRB supports evaluation at three resolutions, namely 4K (3840×2160), QHD (2560×1440), and FHD (1920×1080).
+HRB is run at three resolutions, namely 4K (3840×2160), QHD (2560×1440), and FHD (1920×1080).
 Results are computed following the MegaDepth-1500 protocol.

 Use the following command to run it.
 ```bash